sanskrit/data/sanskrit-heritage-site/README.md

 - `root`: the root that produced the form (`gam`).
 This uses the Sanskrit Heritage Site notation.
 - `voice`: the verb voice.
 Possible values:
+  - `active` for non-passive.
+This is useful, e.g., for participle stems like `BUtavat`.
   - `atma` for atmanepada
   - `para` for parasmaipada
   - `pass` for passive verbs